-Listed below are some of the post treatment guidelines of a dialysis patient:
+Below are some of the post treatment guidelines of a dialysis patient:

 The recovery time after undergoing a dialysis varies from person to person.
 For some it can be 2 hours, for some it is 4 to 6 hours and for few, it takes almost 12 hours to recover completely after the treatment.

-The cost of getting a hemodialysis can vary from Rs.
+The cost of getting hemodialysis can vary from Rs.
 12,000 to Rs.
 15,000 per month.
-A peritoneal dialysis can cost between Rs.
+Peritoneal dialysis can cost between Rs.
 18,000 to Rs.
 20,000 per month.

 Dialysis can improve the condition of your kidneys and the quality of your life if the damage is in the initial stages.
 After a few sessions, you can stop the treatment.
-In the case of a chronic disorder, there is a possibility that you may need to undergo dialysis for the rest of your life.
+In the case of a chronic disorder, there is a possibility that you may need to undergo for the rest of your life.

 The best and cheap alternative of dialysis is nanofiber mesh.
 This nanofiber mesh is made up of polyethylene-co-vinyl alcohol (EVOH), and this an absorb waste products from the blood.